 DOST-NRCP Refines Research-to-Policy Program Through Assessment, Strategic Reframing

-The Department of Science and Technology-National Research Council of the Philippines (DOST-NRCP) continues to strengthen its Research-to-Policy Program (RPP) through comprehensive assessment and strategic reframing to achieve a more streamlined and efficient research-to-policy translation process.
+The Department of Science and Technology-National Research Council of the Philippines (DOST-NRCP) continues to strengthen its Research-to-Policy Program (R2P) through comprehensive assessment and strategic reframing to attain a more streamlined and efficient research-to-policy project management and translation process.

-This year, the Council formally institutionalized its Research-to-Policy Program (RPP) to enhance its support for legislation and policymaking.
-Guided by the Constitution and By-laws of Act 4120, the program aims to achieve two key objectives, advancing multidisciplinary scientific research to drive national development and strengthening NRCP’s role as a strategic advisory body for government policymakers.
+This year, the Council formally institutionalized its Research-to-Policy Program (R2P) to enhance its support for legislation and policymaking.
+Guided by its enabling charter, Act 4120 as amended, this program aims to achieve two key objectives, advancing multidisciplinary scientific research to drive national development and strengthening NRCP’s role as a strategic advisory body for government policymakers.

 Assessing the Program: A Review of 2019-2024 Policy Research Projects